magento/devdocs/src/_includes/cloud/note-pro-missing-self-service-options.md

 For {{site.data.var.ece}} Pro Staging and Production environments, you can update many configuration options in your local development environment and commit the changes to apply them to these environments.
-However, you must [Support ticket](http://support.magento.com) to update the following configuration options:
+However, you must submit a [Support ticket](http://support.magento.com) to update the following configuration options:

 -  Install or update services in the `.magento/services.yaml` file.
 -  Change the configuration for the `mounts` and `disk` properties in the `.magento.app.yaml` file.